-I have watched a great amount of videos on YouTube to learn about the ins and outs of this making fluid pen.
+I watched a great amount of videos on YouTube to learn about the ins and outs of this making fluid pen.
 But in all honesty I didn’t know what to expect.

 P.S.
 This isn’t a sponsored post, and the links to the art supply brands are not affiliate links.